COVID 19 Full Re-Opening

 Addressing the Impact on Children of COVID19 School Closures

-This is a key priority for both our schools at present and will continue to be in the coming year and beyond.
-As a Federation we are taking a clear evidence led strategic approach to planning and delivering this support.
+As a Federation we are taking, a clear evidence led strategic approach to planning and delivering this support.

 There is a wealth of research around supporting children in addressing gaps in knowledge and understanding.
 We will draw on this evidence to ensure our plans have maximum impact.
 We will continue to make use of evidence collected through the Education endowment Foundation including their recent materials specifically designed around the impact of COVID19 school closures.

 We are implementing a strategy which will ensure children are well supported as they return to school considering their experience of remote learning.

 Tier 1: Quality first curriculum implementation with additional TA support where necessary.

 Tier 2: Identified children who will benefit from additional, targeted support.